ruapotato/Hamnix/README.md

 - Dynamic command generation based on user input
 - Intelligent caching of generated commands
 - Advanced tab completion for commands and filesystem paths
-- Redo functionality for command regeneration
+- Force regeneration of commands with '!' prefix
 - Support for a wide range of commands
 - Command history navigation
-- Simulated file system state (with occasional creative interpretations)
+- Simulated file system state with persistent changes
-- Error handling and appropriate (sometimes humorous) error messages
+- Error handling and appropriate error messages
 - Interactive environment for exploring AI-generated command responses
+- Kernel-shell architecture for improved stability and performance

 ## Installation